nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+* **Plannit** is an **all-in-one application** that streamlines the execution of module deliverables by **empowering NUS students** with the ability to manage **tasks**, **links** and **module-mates** (i.e., students in the same module) to increase their productivity.

-**Plannit** is a **unified desktop application** that aims to **help NUS CS students manage their academic details.**  It will be the **go-to platform** for you to access all modules links and information without needing to tediously navigate through multiple websites.
+* Plannit will be the **go-to platform** for them to access all modules links and information without needing to tediously navigate through multiple websites.

+* Plannit allows tracking of student contacts by module.
+Students do not have to worry about forgetting which friend takes which module.

+* Plannit is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Plannit can help you track your module information and tasks faster than traditional GUI apps!

 This application is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).